fivestones-apac/cloud-functions-typescript-template/README.md

 # Cloud Functions TypeScript Template

-With this template, you can write and deploy multiple [HTTP-triggered functions](https://cloud.google.com/functions/docs/writing/http) to Google Cloud Functions using TypeScript.
+With this template, you can write and deploy multiple [HTTP-triggered functions](https://cloud.google.com/functions/docs/writing/http) to Google Cloud Functions.
 For coding, please write your functions in `src/app.ts`.

 ## Local Development
-The application runs functions using the Functions Framework, please refer to [here](https://cloud.google.com/functions/docs/running/function-frameworks) for reference.
+The application runs functions using the [Functions Framework](https://cloud.google.com/functions/docs/running/function-frameworks).

 If only one function is specified, it will be served at http://localhost:8080/ after running the below command.
 ```bash